fabricior/rsvp-telegram-bot/README.md

 4. Run the container

 Either locally / on premise using `docker -run ` or using a Cloud provider.
+See [this doc](/deploy/google-cloud.md) for guidance on how to deploy your container to Google Cloud.

 In any case, make sure the runtime gets the required environment variables.
 See `.env.template` and the [Development section](#Development) for details.